alem-platform/sprint-sql/story05/cross-them-all/README.md

 | ------------- |
 | `cross-them-all.sql` |

-`CROSS` them all!
+*CROSS* them all!

 ## Instructions:

 Create a list of all possible combinations of media types (as `MediaTypeName`) and genres (as `GenreName`).
-The result should pair every media type with every genre and order by `GenreName` in descending order.
+The result should pair every media type with every genre and be sorted by `GenreName` in descending order.

 ## Resources:

 - [SQlite CROSS JOIN](https://www.w3resource.com/sqlite/sqlite-cross-join.php)

----